Skipper (Barbie): Reproductions (1994–present)

-In 1994 the first vintage reproduction Skipper was produced specifically for collectors to celebrate the 30th anniversary of Skipper's introduction.
+In 1994, the first vintage reproduction Skipper was produced specifically for collectors to celebrate the 30th anniversary of Skipper's introduction.
 Instead of the usual vinyl, the dolls were made of porcelain.
 She wore a blue reproduction ensemble from 1965, known then as "Happy Birthday".
-In 2007 Mattel released its second vintage 1964 reproduction Skipper doll, this time wearing her "School Days" ensemble and sold in a gift set along with a reproduction of a vintage swirl ponytail Barbie doll wearing the matching "Knitting Pretty" ensemble.
+In 2007, Mattel released its second vintage 1964 reproduction Skipper doll, this time wearing her "School Days" ensemble and sold in a gift set, along with a reproduction of a vintage swirl ponytail Barbie doll wearing the matching "Knitting Pretty" ensemble.

 Popularity

 Skipper Madison Roberts was the original little sister of Barbie, and has been quite popular over the years.
-When she first came out, she was an alternative for parents who did not approve of Barbie's adult figure.
+When she came out, she was an alternative for parents who did not approve of Barbie's adult figure.
 The first vintage Skipper dolls now have a value of US$195 MIB (Mint In Box).
 The brass headbands alone that came with these dolls have a value of $20.
 While vintage Skipper dolls, clothes, and accessories can sell for a lot of money, modern Skipper dolls usually only have a value of $10 to $20 MIB.
 If they have no box, the value may be only $5 or less.

+Skipper was featured in the 2023 Barbie film adaptation, played by Erica Ford, while Growing up Skipper was played by Hannah Khalique-Brown.

 Friends

 Skipper's friends at the vintage stage were Skooter (1965), Ricky (1965), Living Fluff (1971), and Pose N' Play Tiff (1972).
 Skooter and Ricky had their own head molds, and both had freckles.
 Skooter was available with the same three hair colors as Skipper had, but Ricky was only available with molded red hair, similar to Midge's boyfriend, Allan Sherwood.
 Fluff and Tiff shared a head mold which many collectors considered adorable, with a contagious smile.
 Most of Skipper's first friends were never seen after the lines they were produced for, but another Skooter doll, called Fun Time Skooter, was produced for the European market.
 She had auburn hair, a Twist N' Turn waist, and bendable legs.
 However, she had the head mold of the oldest version of Skipper, not the older Skooter doll, which many collectors found strange.

 Skipper's friend for the controversial Growing Up line was the brunette Ginger, made in 1976.
 However, after this line, Ginger was never seen again.
 Skipper's first boyfriend, Scott, was created in 1980, and was introduced the year after Super Teen Skipper came on the market.
 Scott sported puffy, brown 1980s-style hair.
-Skipper gained two new friends after Teen Fun Skipper was first introduced.
+Skipper gained two new friends after Teen Fun Skipper was introduced.
 They included the reddish haired friend Courtney, made in 1989, and her second boyfriend Kevin, created in 1990.